exastro-suite/it-automation-docker/README.md

 # Exastro ITAutomation docker
 This Dockerfile provides the Exastro ITAutomation installation environment (all-in-one).<br>
-notes: Exastro ITAutomation is not installed just by building this dockerfile<br>
+Notes: Exastro ITAutomation is not installed just by building this dockerfile.<br>
+       Download the installed image from Docker-Hub.<br>
 # How to build Exastro ITAutomation in a container
 1. Download the required version of Dockerfile<br>
 `git clone https://github.com/exastro-suite/it-automation-docker.git　`<br>